Last Updated on

 5. Dallas Arboretum and Botanical Gardens

 The Dallas Arboretum and Botanical Gardens is a seemingly never ending collection of gardens, water features, enchanting walkways, and hidden corners.
 Enjoy the quiet pleasure of getting lost in a garden.
 But don’t worry, there’s plenty to keep the kids busy too!
-When adventure calls, head to the Rory Meyers Children’s Adventure Garden, where families can explore alternative energy, build your own topiary gardens, stroll the Texas Skywalk, and so much more.
+When adventure calls, head to the Rory Meyers Children’s Adventure Garden, where families can explore nature and science to their heart’s content through exhibits on alternative energy, topiary gardens, and so much more.

 4. Medieval Times Dallas